-In contractual terms, WFSCB promptly responds to inquiries made by TWC regarding performance, initiatives and quality assurance.
-Subrecipient Monitoring has reported favorable audit reports for programmatic and fiscal systems.
+In contractual terms, WFSCB promptly responds to inquiries made by TWC regarding performance, programmatic and fiscal systems.
 TWC frequently reaches out to WFSCB for best practices and/or for participation in pilot projects such as Re-employment Eligibility & Assessment (RESEA) & Supplemental Nutrition Assistance Program (SNAP) Third Party Partnership (TPP).
 In addition to maintaining performance goals, quality, and adherence; WFSCB will continue to seek opportunities to expand services and funding for our region.

 Partnerships has become a key goal strategy in becoming a high performing board.
 WFSCB has been able to sustain key partnerships with local learning institutions, school districts, and employers.
-These partnerships elevate events and initiatives, creating meaningful content for narrative(s) when applying for funds: Successful partnerships include:
+These partnerships elevate events and initiatives, creating meaningful content for narrative(s) when applying for funds:

+Successful partnerships include:

-- Port Corpus Christi- Private Funds to sponsor and increase participation by 20 Educators/yearly in the Educator Externship Initiative. - Port Corpus Christi- Private Funds to provide 70 Summer Earn and Learn (SEAL) students/yearly all the work tools, supplies to be work ready and a "signing-day" celebration to kick-off the summer employment activities. - PATHS Grant- Wal-Mart Foundation Grant- Private Funds to provide 146 learners the opportunity to earn a recognized skill certification by the National Retail Federation. - Valero Private Funds to provide 2600 Students with snacks and drinks while attending WFSCB's YOU Choose Career Expo!
+- Port Corpus Christi- Private Funds to sponsor and increase participation by 20 Educators/yearly in the Educator Externship Initiative. - Port Corpus Christi- Private Funds to provide 70 Summer Earn and Learn (SEAL) students/yearly all the work tools, supplies to be work ready and a "signing-day" celebration to kick-off the summer employment activities. - > PATHS Grant- Wal-Mart Foundation Grant- Private Funds to provide 146 learners the opportunity to earn a recognized skill certification by the National Retail Federation. - ➤ Valero Private Funds to provide 2600 Students with snacks and drinks while attending WFSCB's YOU Choose Career Expo!